 The town is fairly small and compact, so I don’t think there’s any “wrong” answers here.
-However, I stayed in an Airbnb a short walk from the marina and I’m glad I did, because boat tours leave early in the morning from here.
+However, I stayed in a guesthouse a short walk from the marina and I’m glad I did, because boat tours leave early in the morning from here.
 If I didn’t stay here, I would’ve probably chosen a place near Prainha or Praia Grande.

-To browse Airbnb listings in Arraial do Cabo or anywhere else in the world, feel free to use the widget below!
+To browse hotel listings in Arraial do Cabo or anywhere else in the world, feel free to use the affiliate links below!

 In general, the town of Arraial felt safe to me as a solo traveler.
 There are some favelas but if you stick to the main streets in Centro and near Praia dos Anjos, you shouldn’t accidentally wander into one.
 Favelas are almost always located on hills and are easily distinguished from other parts of towns by their colorful cube-shaped brick houses, so this shouldn’t be a point of concern.

 Walking around the main streets in Arraial do Cabo after dinner also felt safe, but I tend to stay in after about 9:00 p.m. if I’m in a town I’m not very familiar with in Brazil.

 I’m sure that there are many bus options to get to Arraial do Cabo from Rio de Janeiro, but due to COVID-19 I took an Uber both ways with windows down the entire time and masks on.
 Each ride cost about 300 BRL and took between two and three hours.

 What kind of a traveler should choose Arraial do Cabo?
 If you love amazing beaches but don’t need a historic city center, this is the destination for you.
 Words can’t describe how beautiful the water is here, and pictures don’t do it justice.
 It’s something you simply have to experience in person!